 Common module settings

 - Availability: Set whether or not an assignment is visible to students.
-By default, new assignments are set to Show.
+By default, new assignments are set to Show on course page.
 (This is comparable to using the Hide/show icon for the activity on your course page.)

-These options let you restrict the assignment to particular groups of students you have already created in Moodle.
+- Group mode and Grouping: These options let you restrict the assignment to particular groups of students you have already created in Moodle.
 For more information, see Assign an Activity to a Group or Grouping in Moodle.

 To add restrictions on accessing the activity, click Add restriction.
 The Add restriction window will open, containing the following options:

-- Date.
-Prevent access until (or from) a specified date and time.
+- Date prevents access until (or from) a specified date and time.

-- User profile.
-Control access based on fields within the student's profile.
+- User profile controls access based on fields within the student's profile.

-- Restriction set.
-Add a set of nested restrictions to apply complex logic.
+- Restriction set allows you to add a set of nested restrictions to apply complex logic.

 If you have groups in your course, you will see the following additional options:

-- Group.
-Allow only students who belong to a specified group, or all groups.
+- Group allows only students who belong to a specified group, or all groups.

-- Grouping.
-Allow only students who belong to a group within a specified grouping.
+- Grouping allows only students who belong to a group within a specified grouping.